SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 You use ABAP SQL `SELECT` statements to read data from one or more database tables (or views).
 This can be done to create a multirow or single row result set by assigning the result set to a suitable data object, i. e. you can store the multirow read result in an internal table or the single row result in a structure.
 The `SELECT` statement includes several clauses that serve different purposes.
-The following code snippet shows the basic syntax:
+The following code snippet shows the basic syntax (see the note below for a different but interchangeable syntax):
 ``` abap
 SELECT FROM source   "What database table or view to read from
   FIELDS field_list  "What columns should be read